trevor-shi/CyberRookie-Project/README.md

 # [CyberRookie](https://github.com/luorshi/CyberRookie)

-**CyberRookie Project is a 8 weeks self-Studing project.**
+**CyberRookie Project is an 8 weeks self-Studying project.**

 **Our goals**
-Our goals are helping people with limited IT/Cyber background into IT/Cyber field can:
+Our goals are to help people with limited IT/Cyber background into IT/Cyber field can:
-1. Learning cyber skills from free online resource and open-source security softwares
+1. Learning cyber skills from a free online resource and open-source security software
 2. Learning cyber skills from cybersecurity best practices
-3. Learning cyber skills by building a homeLab
+3. Learning cyber skills by building a home-Lab

 **Learning Objects**
-The Learning Objects iniclude:
+The Learning Objects include:
 1. Virtualization, Network/System Administration
 2. Secure Architecture
 3. Firewall, IDS/IPS
-4. Secuirty Hardening
+4. Security Hardening
 5. Prevention, Detection & Response
 6. Log & Monitoring System
 7. Risk Assessment